Aniketgudgal/Core_Java/Revision_Plan/Classes & Objects/README.md

  Q5.
 Write program to create class name as SortArr with two functions void setArray(int a[]): this function can accept array as parameter int [] getSortArray(): this function can perform sorting on array and return sorted array

+ Q6.
+Write program to create POJO class name as Employee with id,name and salary attribute and store data in object and retrieve data from object